nl253/WebScraper/README.md

        .setTimeLimit(120) // sec
        .setThreadCount(8)
        .setSiteCount(100) // distinct URLs
-       // run returns void, you need to prodive an export function for each result (see below) .run();
+       // run returns void, you might want to provide an export function for each result (see below)
+       // by default goes to sqlite ./db and prints to console .run();
 ```